NativeScript/docs-v7/getting-started/chapter-3.md

 ### Accessing UI components

-Since you have been working with forms in NativeScript, you need to understand how data flows back and forth between the front end and back end.
-Specifically, you have created a login form, but you need to be able to know what the user types into the fields in order to log them in to your app.
+It's time to see how data flows back and forth between the front end and back end in forms.

 <h4 class="exercise-start">
     <b>Exercise</b>: Send data from the front end to the view model